Conditions, Hamstrings, Sports Injury

 A hamstring injury occurs when the muscle is stretched beyond its capacity during rapid acceleration, deceleration, jumping, kicking, or sudden directional changes, especially during eccentric contractions.
 Several factors contribute to hamstring injuries, including:

-• Inadequate Warm-Up: Not warming up properly before physical activity increases the risk of muscle strain.
+Inadequate Warm-Up: Failing to warm up properly before physical activity increases the risk of muscle strain and increases the likelihood of a hamstring injury.

-• Poor Flexibility: Tight hamstrings reduce range of motion and make the muscle more prone to injury.
+Poor Flexibility: Tight hamstrings and muscles reduce range of motion, making the muscles more prone to injury.

 hamstring injury treatment